bblfsh/documentation/user/uast-querying.md

-The querying uses [xpath syntax](https://www.w3.org/TR/xpath/) and it can be really useful to extract features from the code and thanks to the annotation system implemented by babelfish, it can be done in an universal fashion.
+The querying uses [xpath syntax](https://www.w3.org/TR/xpath/) and it can be really useful to extract features from the code and thanks to the annotation system implemented by babelfish, it can be done in a universal fashion.

-Any of the [node](https://godoc.org/github.com/bblfsh/sdk/uast#Node) fields can be used for querying, which are mapped in the following way, for example:
+Any of the [node](https://godoc.org/github.com/bblfsh/sdk/uast#Node) fields can be used for querying, for example:

 - All the numeric literals in Python: `//NumLiteral`
 - All the numeric literals in ANY language: `//*[@roleNumber and @roleLiteral]`